All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Total monthly cost $250-500 $6,000-8,000

-FormBlends offers physician-supervised access to compounded MOTS-c through their MOTS-c therapy program, providing comprehensive patient evaluation and ongoing monitoring at competitive pricing.
-Their approach includes initial physician consultation, customized dosing protocols, and regular follow-up assessments to optimize treatment outcomes while maintaining cost-effectiveness.
+FormBlends offers physician-supervised access to compounded MOTS-c through their MOTS-c therapy program, providing thorough patient evaluation and ongoing monitoring at competitive pricing.
+Their approach includes initial physician consultation, customized dosing protocols, and regular follow-up assessments to improve treatment outcomes while maintaining cost-effectiveness.

 The economic disparity between these peptides reflects broader pharmaceutical industry trends, where research compounds remain accessible through compounding while FDA-approved therapies command premium pricing.
 Patients considering either option should factor in total treatment costs, including monitoring, administration, and potential insurance coverage when making decisions.